-Everything You Need to Plan an Outdoor Wedding
+This Is Exactly What You Need to Do to Plan a Successful Outdoor Wedding

-There's something indescribable about an outdoor wedding: the unparalleled beauty of a rocky ocean shore, a romantic botanical garden, the warm familiarity of your own backyard.
+There's something indescribable about an outdoor wedding: The unparalleled beauty of a rocky ocean shore, a romantic botanical garden, and the warm familiarity of your own backyard makes for an unforgettable day.
 But as gorgeous as these sites are, there's also a significant amount of legwork and orchestration that goes into planning an alfresco celebration.
-From the lighting to the menu, here's how to pull off a flawless tented reception.
-Follow our outdoor wedding checklist to ensure you don't miss a thing while planning your oasis.
+It's totally worth it since The Knot Real Weddings Study, which surveyed nearly 12,000 married couples, revealed that 58% of couples had their ceremony outdoors and 17% had their reception in the elements.

-Since tents are virtually a blank canvas, you'll more than likely need to bring in some extra touches to finish your outdoor wedding setup look.
+Since tents are virtually a blank canvas, you'll likely need to bring in some extra touches to finish your outdoor wedding look.
 Luckily, there are tons of rental design options available—textured curtains and tiebacks, funky chandeliers and colorful cushions.
-Decide what elements are most important to you and then figure out how to fit the items at the top of your list and into your budget.
+Curious about if you need a dance floor or aisle runner for an outdoor wedding?
+The answer is yes.
+You will need those rentals as well, depending on what amenities your venue offers.
+Decide what elements are most important to you, and then figure out how to fit the items at the top of your list and into your budget.

 Remember to find out the return policy for each rental vendor you work with.
-For example, companies sometimes require that votives and glassware be cleaned and boxed before being taken back (fines can be added if directions aren't followed).
-Make an organized plan with your wedding coordinator (a huge perk of having a planner!) or maid of honor to decide who will be responsible for taking care of this—then be sure to work it into the day's schedule.
+For example, companies sometimes require that votives and glassware be cleaned and boxed before being taken back––fines can are added if directions aren't followed.
+Make an organized plan with your wedding coordinator or honor attendant to decide who will be responsible for taking care of this—then be sure to work it into the wedding schedule.

 Also, reserve the site for your wedding day and the morning after.
 (Find out if the venue offers a package deal or how much each additional hour will cost.)
 With tent and rental setup, not to mention flowers and décor, your team or pros will need extra time to set up—and tear down—the site.